floatingatoll/vim-puppet/README.md

     gg=G

-To fix a single => list with the cursor on it:
+To fix a single => list, put the cursor on any line in the list and type:

     \=